mattlack15/Game/README.md

 It is multiplayer but you can play it as singleplayer by entering nothing or "localhost" as the ip.
 There is a public server 104.243.38.82

+You can get a compiled jar from https://drive.google.com/file/d/1-3cqA8Pg-GbwguHYvayOYEDRziU66mYK/view?usp=sharing